-This is the Draft Neighbourhood Development Plan (NDP) for Yarkhill Neighbourhood Area.
+This is the Submission Neighbourhood Development Plan (NDP) for Yarkhill Neighbourhood Area.
 The Plan has been prepared by a Steering Group of local residents and Parish Councillors taking into consideration the results of residents and business questionnaires, a technical site assessment of proposed housing sites put forward following a Call for Sites process, and a public consultation on the emerging Preferred Options Plan in Spring 2017.
+The Submission Plan also takes account of representations submitted on the Draft Plan which was published for Regulation 14 public consultation from July - September 2017.

-The Plan has a draft vision and objectives and sets out proposed site allocations for new housing.
-The Plan also includes draft planning policies for guiding new development in the Parish up to 2031.
+The Plan has a vision and objectives and sets out proposed site allocations for new housing.
+The Plan also includes planning policies for guiding new development in the Parish up to 2031.
 The planning policies have been prepared under the themes of Housing, Employment, Transport and Infrastructure, Local Community Facilities and Agriculture and the Rural Area.

-Following this formal consultation, the Draft Plan will be amended and submitted to Herefordshire Council.
 Following a further 6 weeks consultation, the Plan will be subjected to an examination by an independent examiner.
 If the examiner recommends that the Plan meets the basic conditions (probably subject to various modifications), there will be a local referendum on the final version of the Plan.
 A simple majority "Yes" vote (50% of turnout +1) will mean that the NDP will be used to help determine planning applications alongside the Herefordshire Local Plan Core Strategy and national planning policies.